 Dr Dan Danahar is a biodiversity educationalist, who has led a number of local initiatives within the city of Brighton & Hove, including persuading the public to count butterflies, which in turn inspired the national charity Butterfly Conservation to develop the Big Butterfly Count.

 He has also introduced Butterfly Havens as a habitat restoration approach for chalk grassland butterflies, giving the public access to nature on their doorsteps.
 Dan is Executive Trustee of the charitable company Big Nature – www.bignature.co.uk, which aims to revitalise the relationship between people and their local wildlife by creating natural habitats within the UNESCO designated Brighton & Lewes Downs Biosphere region (The Living Coast).

-Dan first started to work with us as a guide in 2018 when he co-led a successful tour to north Greece for spring butterflies.
-His next project with us will be an exciting holiday to Corfu for butterflies and other wildlife, scheduled for May 2020.
+Dan first started to work with us as a guide in 2018 when he co-led a successful tour to north Greece for spring butterflies, followed by a tour of the butterflies of Southern Greece in 2019.
+His next project with us will be this exciting new holiday to Corfu for butterflies and other wildlife.

 Follow Dan on Twitter @ButterflyDan